+Then we went on to bake other homemade bread recipes with yeast, this one we made into dinner rolls.
 During the holidays I want buttery fluffy white rolls.
 Store bought is okay.
 I’ll stop at that.
-There’s just nothing like homemade rolls though.
+There’s just nothing like these babies though.

 - Instant yeast